 - Provide proper training to people who have access to employee medical information to ensure they are familiar with your privacy obligations and will handle the information securely.

 We can assist you to implement policies, review and revise employment contracts, and advise you regarding any employee medical issues.
-If you would like some help, please contact us on 1300 654 590.
+If you would like some help, please call us on 1300 654 590 or email us.